zkmkarlsruhe/ofxTensorFlow2/README.md

 #### Pretrained Models

 Often you don't need or want to train your models from scratch.
 Therefor, you should take a look at the [TF Hub](tfhub.dev).
 As TF2 is still rather new, there is not always a SavedModel for your purpose.
 Besides tfhub.dev you can search GitHub for a TF2 implementation of your model.
 A great place to start may be [here](https://github.com/Amin-Tgz/awesome-tensorflow-2).
-If you dont find a pretrained model, it is still easier to run/extend the code of an existing project instead of starting from scratch.
+If you do not find a pre-trained model, it is still easier to run/extend the code of an existing project instead of starting from scratch.

 If you happen to find a SavedModel that suits you, but actually don't know the in and output specifications, use the `saved_model_cli` that comes with TensorFlow.
 For example:
 ```bash